AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/templates-console.md

 ## Properties {#properties}

-Though greatly limited, you can edit the properties of the template in much the same way you can [edit page properties,](/help/sites-cloud/authoring/sites-console/page-properties.md) including
+You can edit the [properties of the template](/help/sites-cloud/authoring/page-editor/templates.md) much in the same way that you can [edit page properties.](/help/sites-cloud/authoring/sites-console/page-properties.md) Template properties include:

 * Template title
 * Description